Chelsea Miller Adds New Breadth to Bracken Expertise in Regulatory Affairs

-Chelsea Miller is a recent addition to the TBG team, one with an unusual background.
-We talked with Chelsea recently about her career and experience prior to joining TBG.
+Chelsea Miller is a recent addition to the Bracken team, one with an unusual background.
+We talked with Chelsea recently about her career and experience prior to joining Bracken.

 Q: You’re a consultant in the Regulatory space.
 How did you get started in the field?

 A: I went to school for political science and specialized in international affairs.
 My studies touched on how to work with government.
 After graduation, about six years ago, my husband and I moved to the White Mountains in New Hampshire.
 There, I began working in Regulatory affairs for a consumer-packaged goods company.
 A couple years later, I was promoted to Regulatory Manager.

 Q: What sort of products did the company produce?

 A: It was an outdoor-oriented, multi-brand company, so we focused on OTCs for the kind of injuries you might get outdoors—insect bites, sunburn, things like that.
 I have a lot of experience in OTC monograph products as a result.
 On the medical devices side, we created survival kits and first aid kits, all class 1 and class 2 medical devices.
 We also sold insect repellants, which are regulated through FIFRA (The Federal Insecticide, Fungicide, and Rodenticide Act), and hand sanitizer, which, believe it or not, is classified as a drug.
 Finally, during my time there, we onboarded a water purification company, which falls under EPA regulations.